nipuniuthpala/qualitest/README.md

 ![title](https://github.com/nipuniuthpala/images/blob/master/results.png)

-Further Improvements can be done using Cucimber Extent reporting as well.
+Further Improvements can be done using Cucumber Extent reporting as well.
 Also can have a config file for the input data.